joshpinto6/GodotMage/README.md

 ## Repository Directory Structure:
 The `website/` folder contains the source code for the Hugo site hosted with Github Pages.
 The `docs/` folder, on the other hand, contains docusaurus sources.

+The `docs/` folder contains the Docusaurus 2 documentation website source.

-The `docs/blog` directory contains blog posts.
+- The `docs/blog` directory contains Docusaurus blog posts.

+The `.vscode/` folder contains tasks and other workspace configurations meant for users of VSCode.
+Specific Documentation for these tasks can be found within this directory.

+## Github Actions